Trewaters/BerkeleyJsDojo/Katas/GitHub/GitHub-katas.md

 ### Position 8: Move commit to a new branch
 - Move your last commit to a new branch and reset your original branch to the state it was before the last change.

+### Position 9: Create a GitHub Repo starting with local files
+- Create a new GitHub repo from a project that was started on your local machine.